Aalto-Electric-Drives/motulator/docs/source/control/drive/observers.md

     \eo = \hatLsgm\frac{\D \is}{\D t} - \us + \left(\hatRsgm + \jj\omegac\hatLsgm\right)\is - \left(\hatalpha - \jj\hatomegam\right)\hatpsiR
 ```

-where $\hatomegam$ is the rotor speed estimate.
-In sensored drives, the speed estimate is replaced with the measured speed, $\hatomegam = \omegam$.
+where $\hatomegam = \np\hatomegaM$ represents the filtered rotor speed in sensored drives and estimated rotor speed in sensorless drives.
 In observer-based V/Hz control {cite}`Tii2025b`, the speed estimate is replaced with the (rate-limited) speed reference, $\hatomegam = \omegamref$.
 Note that the derivative of the stator current in {eq}`im_eo` is integrated, i.e., the noise is not amplified.
 The torque estimate is given by

 ```{math}
 ---